 Q: Can you dive and fly within 24 hours?

-A: No, it’s best to wait for 12 to 24 hours before and after you dive.
+A: No, it’s best to wait for 12 to 24 hours before or after you dive and going to high altitude.
 This is to prevent decompression sickness due to the sudden change in pressure.
 Remember that high-altitude flights are a low-pressure environment while the underwater surroundings have high pressure.
 Subjecting your body to these extreme conditions will surely take its toll.

 Q: What should you not do after scuba diving?